-Filtration - Entrained Solids Removal and HLW Sludge Pretreatment
+Filtration-Entrained Solids Removal and HLW Sludge Pretreatment

 Supernate samples (Envelope A & C) will be diluted to approximately 5.5M Na and then filtered to remove entrained solids using cross flow filtration.
-The combined envelope B/D sample will be concentrated using cross flow filtration and the resulting filtrate (Envelope B) will be sent to an evaporator and then to the cesium ion exchange process.
+The combined Envelope B/D sample will be concentrated using cross flow filtration and the resulting filtrate (Envelope B) will be sent to an evaporator and then to the cesium ion exchange process.
 The filter concentrate, Envelope D, will be sent to HLW vitrification.

 Radioactive filtration testing will be conducted using a cross flow filtration and solids washing system.
 The testing will be conducted to verify the performance of the cross flow filter during startup, operation, and shutdown sequences (e.g., back pulsing, filter cleaning/washing, permeate flow rates).
 Solubility versus temperature relations for entrained solids will be determined to estimate the quantity of entrained solids at the expected plant operating temperatures.
 The Envelope D sludge samples will be concentrated from a nominal 30-g solids/L to 125-g solids/L. Caustic leaching experiments will be conducted using the Envelope D sample.
-The leaching experiments will be conducted according to Specification 12 of the TWRS privatization contract.
-Each radioactive sample will be processed using an experimental apparatus similar to the filter unit shown in Figure 3 [5].
+The leaching experiments will be conducted using an experimental apparatus similar to the filter unit shown in Figure 3 [5].
 Simulants will be used to demonstrate multi-tube cross flow filtration and determine conditions such as filtrate flow rates, pressure, and surface area needed to process active solutions.
 The pilot unit has seven tubes of one-meter length.
 The unit will be scaled based upon filter area to approximately 1:50 versus the actual plant.
 Individual tube diameter, tube length and pour size will be full scale.